11 Tips to Ensure Your Community Association is Prepared for Hurricane Season

 Hurricane season is upon us once again.
 Each year it's hard to predict whether Mother Nature will quietly pass us by or rain destruction upon the Earth.
 One thing's for sure; it never hurts to be prepared for the worst.

-Here are 11 tips to ensure your association is prepared for hurricane season.
+Here are 11 tips to ensure your community association is prepared for this hurricane season.

 This is a mockup.
 Publish to view how it will appear live.

 When preparing for anything, it helps tremendously to have a plan of action.
 Discuss with the board, directors, and residents what to do in the event of a natural disaster.

 If a hurricane is en route to your region, be diligent in tracking its path; staying tuned to news and radio broadcasts.
 If possible, consistently maintain your website with updates on the progress of the hurricane.